Mansfield: Sport

-Mansfield has two indoor swimming centres and a third, smaller pool attached to a school.
-These facilities give Mansfield the largest square meterage of indoor water-sports facilities per capita of any town in the United Kingdom with less than 100,000 inhabitants.
+The town has two indoor swimming centres, with a third smaller pool attached to a school.
 The town is one of three outlets for the Nottinghamshire County Council Swim Squad, which competes as Nova Centurion.
 The Rebecca Adlington Swimming Centre at Sherwood Swimming Baths includes a 25-metre pool and an endless stroke-improvement training pool with variable-resistance water flow.
 The complex uses a ground-source heat pump backed by a biomass boiler burning wood pellets prepared from waste by a local wood yard.

-At the Beijing 2008 Olympic Games, a Mansfield contestant, Rebecca Adlington, won two gold medals, for 400 and 800-metre freestyle swimming.
-After her record-breaking success, Adlington was welcomed home to Mansfield by thousands lining the streets to applaud as she passed in an open top bus.
-This culminated in an appearance at the old Town Hall in the Market Square.
+At the Beijing 2008 Olympic Games, a Mansfield contestant, Rebecca Adlington, won two gold medals in 400- and 800-metre freestyle swimming.
+After her record-breaking success, she was welcomed home by thousands lining the streets to applaud as she passed in an open top bus.
+This culminated in an appearance at the Old Town Hall in the Market Square.
 Her success boosted swimming interest in the area, leading to expansion of swimming classes to encourage young people to begin swimming.
-At the 2012 Olympic Games in and around London, Adlington won two Bronze medals again for 400 and 800 metres, the best performance of a generally disappointing Team GB swimming squad.
+At the 2012 Olympic Games in and around London, Adlington won two bronze medals in the 400 and 800 metres, the best performance of the Team GB swimming squad.
 She retired from competitive swimming in February 2013.

-Water Meadows swimming complex in Bath Street, on the site of the former Mansfield Baths, has a gym and a soft-play area for children with an adjoining café, as well as one 25-metre competition pool, two other pools, and a small teaching pool.
-The leisure lagoon pool has an artificial wave machine operating periodically, and also a slide and a shallow area like a beach.
-The complex is popular with family groups, and many surrounding schools make use of its facilities.
+Water Meadows swimming complex in Bath Street, on the site of the former Mansfield Baths, has a gym and a soft-play area for children with an adjoining café; it also as one 25-metre competition pool, two other pools and a small teaching pool.
+The leisure lagoon pool has an artificial wave machine, a slide and a shallow area.
+The complex is popular with family groups and many surrounding schools make use of its facilities.

 Mansfield Bowling Club is reputed to have origins in the 1700s.
 The club played at a bowling green to the rear of the Bowl in Hand pub in the town centre, until relocating into the grounds of Queen Elizabeth's Academy, with a new facility including pavilion opening in 2009.